 Make sure that you store these numbers on your phone as well.
 It’s faster to dial them up.
 You can set them up on your speed dial.

 Nurses are our heroes, along with other medical practitioners.
-While their job is considered to be one of the toughest careers that were ever available to humankind, it doesn’t mean that they should not have fun!
+While their job is considered one of the toughest careers ever available to humankind, it doesn’t mean that they should not have fun!
 Traveling nurses have an excellent opportunity to see more places and discover new sights—which, of course, could happen after their duties!

 We hope that you found these travel nurse essentials to pack for your next assignment helpful.
 Here are a couple more articles with packing tips for travel nurses: